Accenture/alexia/README.md

 ## Overview

 Alexia helps you to write Amazon Echo skills using Node.js.
 This framework handles Amazon Echo requests and automatically calls intents in your application.
-See the full list of [Features](## Features)
+See the [Features and Samples](#features-and-samples)

 ## Terminology